chenlijun99/unibz-76088A-materials/2-basics/2-modularity/3-cmake/README.md

 Problems:

+* We've seen some flags that can be passed to the compiler `gcc` to influence its behaviour (`-c` to avoid from linking, `-I` to specify additional include paths, `-D` to define macros, etc.).
+But, what about the other compilers?
+I need an abstraction layer over the various compilers if I want my project to be buidable using different compiler (especially important in cross-platform programming).
 * I don't want to re-build all the translation units whenever I make even the tiniest change.

 We know that by passing the `-c` flag, we tell the compiler to compile the translation units, but not try to link them into an executable.
 So we can do this.